Ivan Polbin: Military career

 After entering the Red Army in 1927 he trained to become a platoon commander and was assigned to the 130th Rifle Regiment, but was soon placed on long-term leave in November 1928.
 While on leave he continued to dream about aviation and eventually resubmitted his request to attend flight school, which was accepted, so after re-entering the military in August 1929 he began training at the Volsky Aviation School.
-After graduating from the school in December 1930 attended the Orenburg Military Aviation School of Pilots for one year before becoming a flight instructor at the Kharkhov Military Aviation School of Pilots.
+After graduating from the school in December 1930 attended the Orenburg Military Aviation School for Pilots for one year before becoming a flight instructor at the Kharkhov Military Aviation School of Pilots.
 He was then assigned to the 115th Aviation Squadron in July 1933, where he remained until his June 1936 transfer to the 102nd Heavy Aviation Squadron, where he flew the TB-3.
 In Spring 1938 he became a squadron commander in the 32nd High-Speed Bomber Aviation Regiment.